phoenixframework/phoenix/guides/routing.md

 The first line of this module, `use HelloWeb, :router`, simply makes Phoenix router functions available in our particular router.

 Scopes have their own section in this guide, so we won't spend time on the `scope "/", HelloWeb do` block here.
 The `pipe_through :browser` line will get a full treatment in the Pipeline section of this guide.
-For now, you only need to know that pipelines allow a set of middleware transformations to be applied to different sets of routes.
+For now, you only need to know that pipelines allow a set of plugs to be applied to different sets of routes.

 Inside the scope block, however, we have our first actual route: